 Opportunities for post-doctoral researchers

-For those interested in pursuing post-doctoral research in my lab, please send via email: 1) a copy of your CV, and 2) a brief (1-2 paragraph) description of your future research directions and goals.
+For those interested in pursuing post-doctoral research in my lab, please email me with a copy of your CV and a brief description of your research plan.
 Pending congruence and complementarity of research interests and approaches, I would be happy to explore possible external funding opportunities.